marcglasberg/fast_immutable_collections/README.md

 widgets subscribe to data objects throughout your application.
 If those objects are mutable, and if your widgets mutate them, this creates opportunities for areas of your application to get out of sync with each other.
 If those objects are immutable, since they can't change, subscribing to changes throughout the model is a dead-end, and new data can only ever be passed from above.
+In other words, immutability can be used to enforce boundaries between layers of abstractions.
+Typically, on the bottom-most layer of your application, where you will find data-value objects, as long as the object exists, its data is permanent and should not be changed.

 <br>